Oct 13, 2022

 - Lack of expected growth in children and adolescents

-- Frequent illness or injury, such as stress fractures
+- Frequent illness or injury

 - Loss of regular periods in someone who should be menstruating

-What Are the Health Effects of OSFED?
+What are the health effects of OSFED?

 As with other eating disorder diagnoses, OSFED can cause serious harm to both physical and mental health.
 The entire body can be affected by OSFED, with particular risk to the brain, the heart, and the digestive system.
-Having OSFED can also trigger depression, anxiety, and obsessive-compulsive disorder–or worsen those conditions if they existed before the eating disorder.
-Eating disorders, including OSFED, increase the vulnerability to substance use disorder and heighten suicide risk.
+Having OSFED can also trigger depression, anxiety, and obsessive-compulsive disorder, or worsen those conditions if they existed before the eating disorder.
+Eating disorders, including OSFED, also increase the vulnerability to substance use disorder and heighten suicide risk.

 OSFED interferes with the ability to connect fully with family and friends.
 This social-emotional toll can intensify mental health struggles and drive further eating disorder behaviors.

-How Is OSFED Treated?
+How is OSFED treated?

 As with all eating disorders, treatment for OSFED focuses on helping patients eat regular meals and snacks throughout the day and eliminating purging or other eating disorder behaviors.
 For Night Eating Syndrome, treatment also seeks to address any disruption in the wake-sleep cycle.
 For other OSFED types, treatment would resemble approaches for similar diagnoses; for instance, the treatment for subthreshold bulimia nervosa would be the same as for bulimia nervosa.
 For all types of OSFED, having the support of family and friends–in addition to a clinical treatment team–offers the best chance for a robust recovery.